livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-livechat-ui.md

 # Extending user interfaces

-LiveChat Platform provides simple tools to extend the Agent interface.
+LiveChat Platform provides simple tools to extend the Agent App interface.
 With apps, you can add new panels, widgets, and other UI elements.

 From a technical perspective, you can build a web application with HTML, CSS, or JavaScript and embed it in different locations of the LiveChat Agent interface.
 We also provide some native primitives, which don't require from you any coding skills.

+You're not limited to the Agent App only.
+There are several options to [extend the Chat Widget](#extending-the-chat-widget) as well!

+## Extending the Agent App

-## Chat Actions
+### Chat Actions

 The simplest way to extend the LiveChat Agent App is by using Chat Actions.
 They are buttons available at hand while chatting.